Terms and Conditions

-Relevant charity personnel hold current disclosure certification, as too, any and all therapeutic practitioners on our roster, with membership of appropriate Accredited Registers a pre-requisite.
+Relevant charity personnel (including volunteers and outsourced providers) hold current disclosure certification, as too, any and all therapeutic practitioners on our roster, with membership of appropriate Accredited Registers a pre-requisite.
 Details and evidence of qualifications and experience are available upon request.

 All sub-contracted parties maintain continuing professional development (CPD) as a requirement of similar and same membership and assessment, in order to provide a professional service with integrity.

-Any guidance, advice, recommendations, tailored solutions or any other form of assistance offered to Clients is on the express and implied basis that delivery materials, content and guidance are offered in the context of assistance intended solely to aid Clients to decide for themselves whether particular courses of action are necessary to bring about the investigation of, or furtherance of their individual aspirations, that they wish to effect.
+Any guidance, advice, recommendations, tailored solutions or any other form of assistance offered to beneficiaries is on the express and implied basis that delivery materials, content and guidance are offered in the context of assistance intended solely to aid a beneficiary to decide for themselves whether particular courses of action are necessary to bring about the investigation of, or furtherance of their individual aspirations, that they wish to effect.

-Clients and visitors to the site are advised to take note that no legal counsel is offered as any part of our service provision, other than in connection with making Clients and visitors to the site aware of the need to seek such professional advice from an appropriate source, when necessary.
-No financial or legal advice is offered.
+Beneficiaries and visitors to the site are advised to take note that no legal counsel is offered as any part of our service provision, other than in connection with making beneficiaries and visitors to the site aware of the need to seek such professional advice from an appropriate source, when necessary.
+No financial or medical advice is offered.

-Under no circumstances will we accept, undertake or continue Services for any Client where it is, or becomes evident, that the Client's aim, intention, objective, goal or expressed thoughts are likely to cause harm, offence, illegal, unethical or immoral act or other negative outcome, through malicious act, slander, libel, religious or other intolerance, in any way whatsoever or howsoever against anyone or anything in any form.
+Under no circumstances will we accept, undertake or continue Services for any beneficiary where it is, or becomes evident, that the their aim, intention, objective, goal or expressed thoughts are likely to cause harm, offence, illegal, unethical or immoral act or other negative outcome, through malicious act, slander, libel, religious or other intolerance, in any way whatsoever or howsoever against anyone or anything in any form.

 Our personnel are entitled to physical safety during service delivery and to be treated with respect.
 Any instance of verbal or physical abuse may result in the immediate cessation of Services (without refund if payment applies) and we reserve the right to subsequently instigate proceedings.

-In the event that it is so deemed or statutorily required, we reserve the right to report any instance of civil or criminal offence or damage to the appropriate authorities whereby Client information and Client Records held may be disclosed to authorised persons or organisations without infringement of Client Confidentiality privilege.
+In the event that it is so deemed or statutorily required, we reserve the right to report any instance of civil or criminal offence or damage to the appropriate authorities whereby information and records held may be disclosed to authorised persons or organisations without infringement of Client Confidentiality privilege.

 Vocational Advisory and Cycle-side services (non-therapeutic) may involve the sharing of personal journeys and of the concepts, beliefs and values, which have best served to empower.
 Some of these thoughts, comments and observations can be found, though perhaps expressed in different ways, in books and via other means and sources, for those who seek to find them.
 We do not profess to have the last word on ‘success’ or 'wellbeing' howsoever defined.

-All advice, guidance and suggestions, whether of a professional or personal nature, are offered with the sincere hope that the Client will discern for themselves the validity from their own wisdom and to judge wisely that which they choose to implement.
+All advice, guidance and suggestions, whether of a professional or personal nature, are offered with the sincere hope that a beneficiary with mental capacity will discern for themselves the validity from their own wisdom and to judge wisely that which they choose to implement.

-Beyond this, Clients are asked only to treat services and personnel with respect and professionalism that befits a Client’s responsibility for fulfilment of their own development, learning and/or aspirations.
-Clients must make the choices and take the actions, which lead to their own growth.
+Beyond this, beneficiaries are asked only to treat services and personnel with respect and professionalism that befits individual responsibility for fulfilment of their own development, learning and/or aspirations: to make the choices and take the actions, which lead to one's own growth.

-Unless otherwise stated, the services featured in literature and on the website are only available within the United Kingdom, Isle of Man, Jersey and the Republic of Ireland, or in relation to postings therein.
+Unless otherwise stated, the services featured in literature and on the website are only available within the United Kingdom (including its islands) or in relation to postings therein.
 All advertising is intended solely for those markets.
 You are solely responsible for evaluating the fitness for a particular purpose of any downloads, programs and text available through this site.
 Redistribution or republication of any part of this site or its content is prohibited, including such by framing or other similar or any other means, without the express written consent.

 We do not warrant that the service from the website will be uninterrupted, timely or error free, although it is provided to best ability.